Storj/downstream-node/README.md

     GET /api/downstream/status/list/by/<sortby>/<limit>

-and specify a page number
+and specify a page number.

     GET /api/downstream/status/list/by/<sortby>/<limit>/<page>

-So some examples
+So some examples:

     GET /api/downstream/status/list/by/d/uptime/25